-Indication/ intended purpose: The urethra pessary is used to treat patients with stress incontinence and/or milder forms of genital prolapse (possibly a cystocele).
-The calotte (thickening on the pessary) is designed to support the transition between the bladder and urethra upwards, preventing the upper urethra from opening under stress situations such as coughing or physical stress, even reducing symptoms in mixed forms of stress and urge incontinence.
-The treatment is indicated and monitored by the health care provider.
+Indication/ intended purpose: The urethral pessary is used to treat patients with stress incontinence and possible cystocele and is indicated and monitored by a gynaecologist.
+The calotte (thickening on the pessary) is intended to move the transition between the bladder and urethra upwards and forwards and thus prevent the upper urethra from opening under stress situations such as coughing or movement (image).
+This is intended to prevent urine from entering the urethra, which favours the effect on urge incontinence or a mixed form of stress and urge incontinence.